Unveiling the Mystery: Understanding the Fraction 1/800

 -

 Addition and Subtraction: Adding or subtracting fractions requires a common denominator.
-For example, adding 1/800 and 2/800 is straightforward: 1/800 + 2/800 = 3/800.
-However, adding 1/800 to a fraction with a different denominator requires finding the least common multiple (LCM) of the denominators before proceeding.
+Here's one way to look at it: adding 1/800 and 2/800 is straightforward: 1/800 + 2/800 = 3/800.
+Still, adding 1/800 to a fraction with a different denominator requires finding the least common multiple (LCM) of the denominators before proceeding.

 -